D1792/STAT133_class/workout01/report/workout01-Daiki-Ina.md

 | Position    |       PF       |
 | Born        |    MI, 1990    |
 | Height      |    6 ft 7 in   |

+Draymond Jamal Green Sr. is an American professional basketball player for the Golden State Warriors of the National Basketball Association.
+Green, who plays primarily at the power forward position, is a three-time NBA champion and a three-time NBA All-Star.
+In 2017, he won the NBA Defensive Player of the Year.

 <img src="../images/duranke01.jpg" width="120" />